j0hanz/PICK-my-SPELL/README.md

 ## Typography

+Font family used on this website is imported from Google fonts: [Inter](https://fonts.google.com/specimen/Inter?query=inter)

-Icons shown during game Is taken from [Font Awesome](https://fontawesome.com/) .
+Icons shown during game Is taken from [Font Awesome](https://fontawesome.com/)

 # Features